top of page

 Pronouns: She/Her/Hers

-I am a master's-level mental health counselor working toward my clinical license.
+I am a Licensed Mental Health Counselor.
 I believe in strengths-based, solution-focused therapy and am interested in working with teens, adults and couples to help them overcome life's challenges.

 Whether you're struggling with unhealthy behaviors, trying to figure out who you are or want to be, or coping with a difficult life event, I would like to help you navigate those challenges with compassion and unconditional support.
 I have experience working with addiction, depression, anxiety, PTSD, relationship distress, sexual identity and more.
 I use a variety of therapeutic modalities, including cognitive behavioral therapy, dialectical behavioral therapy and narrative therapy; more importantly, I believe that therapy is not one-size-fits-all, and I work closely with my clients to establish goals and figure out what approach would be the most effective.